loovity/loovity/README.md

 # Loovity

-Loovity pretend to be a hub for technological development where individuals can contribute to the advance of humanity.
+Loovity pretends to be a hub for technological development where individuals can contribute to the advance of humanity.
-This is the place for doing things.The Open Source hub of everything.
+This is the place for doing things.
+The Open Source hub of everything.

 ## Objectives:
 * Human development.